cca-io/rescript-mui/packages/rescript-mui-x-date-pickers/README.md

   onError={(error, _value) => setError(_ => validationMessage(error))}
 />
 ```

+`NoError` is represented as JavaScript `null`; the other constructors are represented as MUI X's validation-error strings.

 Use the error module matching the component family.
 Time validation additionally distinguishes hour, minute, and second failures such as `ShouldDisableHours`; date-time validation contains both the date and time cases.